 “I loaded up my car and could leave within a minute,” Robert said confidently.
 “I wasn’t trying to be a hero or protect my house.
 But you were not going to get me to leave.”

-Then, the fire shifted and started to hit old slash piles and headed back their direction.
-At 1:00 a.m., the fire jumped 300 yards and was right underneath their house and extended clear down to bottom of canyon.
+Then, the fire shifted and started to hit old slash piles, and headed back their direction.
+At 1:00 a.m., the fire jumped 300 yards and was right underneath their house and extended clear down to the bottom of the canyon.

 “I saw smoke going straight up,” he said.
 “I knew then it was coming to our house.”

 Robert listened to his scanner, and four fire engines showed up in the driveway.
 By 3 a.m.
 Wednesday morning, the fire had moved all the way to their backyard grass.